kolypto/py-mongosql/README.md

 ### `CrudHelper.update_model(entity_dict, instance) -> object`
 Update an instance from an entity dict by merging the fields

-- Properties are copied over
+- Attributes are copied over
 - JSON dicts are shallowly merged

 Note that because properties are *copied over*, this operation does not replace the entity; it merely updates the entity.

+In other words, this method does a *partial update*: only updates the fields that were provided by the client, leaving all the rest intact.

 Arguments: